databricks/cli/docs/commands.md

 Flags:
  * `--json` - either inline JSON string or @path/to/file.json with request body

-## `bricks account log-delivery` - These commands manage log delivery configurations for this account.
+## `databricks account log-delivery` - These commands manage log delivery configurations for this account.

 These commands manage log delivery configurations for this account.
 The two supported log types for command are _billable usage logs_ and _audit logs_.
 This feature is in Public Preview.